Gabriel Bacquier: International fame

 He was invited to the Glyndebourne Festival in 1962, to sing Count Almaviva in Mozart's Le nozze di Figaro.
 From 1963, Bacquier sang regularly at the Vienna State Opera and La Scala in Milan.
-From 1964 he appeared at the Royal Opera House in London, where his roles included Sir Richard Forth in Bellini's I puritani alongside Joan Sutherland in 1964, Almaviva in 1965, Scarpia in 1966, Malatesta in Donizetti's Don Pasquale in 1973, Doctor Bartolo in Il barbiere in 1975, and Golaud in Debussy's Pelléas et Mélisande in 1982.
+From 1964 he appeared at the Royal Opera House in London, where his roles included Sir Richard Forth in Bellini's I puritani alongside Joan Sutherland in 1964, Almaviva in 1965, Scarpia in 1966, Malatesta in Donizetti's Don Pasquale in 1973, Doctor Bartolo in Il barbiere in 1975, and aud in Debussy's Pelléas et Mélisande in 1982.
 He also appeared in the televised Royal Silver Jubilee Gala in 1977.

 Bacquier made his American debut at a Carnegie Hall concert, after which his stage debut was with the Lyric Opera of Chicago in 1962, as the High Priest in Samson et Dalila by Saint-Saëns, which was also his debut role at the Metropolitan Opera in New York City on 17 October 1964.
 He performed there for 18 seasons, as one of only a few French singers, including the premiere of a new production of Tosca with Birgit Nilsson and Franco Corelli.
 He also sang frequently at the Philadelphia Lyric Opera Company between 1963 and 1968, making his debut on 22 February 1963 as Zurga in Bizet's Les pêcheurs de perles with Ferruccio Tagliavini as Nadir and Adriana Maliponte as Leïla.
 His other roles in Philadelphia included Nilakantha in Lakmé opposite Joan Sutherland in the title role, Germont with Sutherland as Violetta and John Alexander as Alfredo, Iago in Verdi's Otello, Scarpia, and Escamillo in Bizet's Carmen.
 He made his debut at the San Francisco Opera in 1971 as Michele in Puccini's Il tabarro.
 In 1978, he appeared at the Metropolitan Opera as Golaud alongside Teresa Stratas as Mélisande.
 A reviewer of The New York Times noted "the precise, fluent inflection of his singing, which has to be delicate and yet weighted with feeling".
 Thomas Allen classified Bacquier as a 'singer-actor': "...a voice and a knowledge of his body language such that one can be forgiven for asking the question 'Is this an actor singing or a singer acting?'".